 Throughout transaction trade processing, OmniDC Unit Processors must sign-off on the "Trading Checklist," confirming each step completed.
 The Trading Checklist is completed daily during the preparation of the trade Order files.
-The checklist includes a requirement for reviewing and reconciling the total trades and dollar totals from the Order file, which is created from a specifically formatted OmniDC output file, prior to trade execution, and confirmation of trade completion (Control 5.3).
+Daily, the "Trading Checklist" is completed during the preparation of the trade Order files.
+The checklist includes a requirement for reviewing and reconciling the total trades and dollar totals from the Order file.
+(Control 5.3).